xsuite/xsuite/docs/newbeamelement.rst

     srot = SRotation(sin_z=1., cos_z=0)

 By default the objects are allocated in the CPU memory.
-They can be allocated in the memory of a GPU by providing an xobject context or buffer:
+They can be allocated in the memory of a GPU by providing an xobject context or buffer.
+For example:

 .. code-block:: python